Acidfabric/React-redux-universal-app/README.md

 AWS Simple email service.

-You need an email parameter in your xml file.
+To setup dummyUser visit '/setup' path.

-To setup user go to '/setup' path.
+You need to provide an email parameter in your xml file for sending emails.